But is it exploitable?

 By “any given configuration,” I mean that if you pick an application or network at random and scan it with an equally randomly selected tool, only about 10% (or less) of the CVE findings would be of any use to a malicious actor.
 While someone likely has exploited every CVE at some point (although the National Vulnerability Database does not necessarily confirm they have before publishing the CVE), the vast majority of these vulnerabilities require an extremely narrow - and unrealistic in the real world - set of conditions to take advantage of.

 I say this because it happens to be true but also because many security teams find themselves overwhelmed by the volume of CVEs detected by modern scanners.
 To address this problem, I have made some recommendations on how to evaluate and prioritize such findings.

-With that said, sometimes people challenge my assertion about exploitability (some even implying I am insane for holding this position) or, more subtly, ask for a source for my information.
+With that said, sometimes people challenge my assertion about exploitability (some even implying I am insane for holding this position) or, more reasonably, ask for a source for my information.
 Thus I thought it made sense to compile a list of studies backing up my claim.
 I have arrived at the 90% number through no scientific method but rather use it as a rough mental average of the figures listed in the various studies below.

 Rezilion: “85% of Vulnerabilities Pose No Risk.”

 Dark Reading: “Only 3% of Open Source Software Bugs Are Actually Attackable, Researchers Say.”

 Contrast Security: “Study Finds That Less Than 10% Of Application Code Is Active Third-Party Library Code.”

 Mend: “research shows that only 15% to 30% of vulnerabilities are indeed effective.”